 Now that your core partnership is formed, it is time to identify the strengths and gaps of the core partnership.
-Before reaching out to other stakeholders, the core partners should have a clear and realistic idea of what each of their organizations brings to the table and what they can do to support your implementation campaign's objective.
+Before reaching out to other stakeholders, the core partners should have a clear and realistic idea of what each of their organizations brings to the table and what they can do to achieve road safety policy change.
 An easy way to do this is for each core partner to complete a self-assessment tool for their organization.

-Each organization should complete an honest self-assessment.
+Each organization should complete an honest selfassessment.
 This is a mapping exercise, not a competition.
 It works best if core partners don't inflate their own capacities.
 Each organization should come to a consensus internally among its team before giving a final mark.

-Advocacy Self-Assessment for Organizations
+Advocacy Self Assessment

+Demographics

-Demographics List the geographic areas of the country or region where your organization has the greatest reach.
-List the communities where your organization has the best relationships (e.g., women, transport, economists, youth) What is the #1 road safety topic and issue area where the organization has the greatest knowledge, expertise or experience?
+List the geographic areas of the country or region where your organization has the greatest reach.
+List the communities where your organization has the best relationships (e.g., women, transport, econ- omists, youth).
+What is the #1 road safety topic and issue area where the organization has the greatest knowledge, exper- tise or experience?

+Please agree on a rating for your organization in the following areas, using a scale of 1 to 5:

+- 1. Strongly disagree

+- 2. Somewhat disagree

+- 3. Neutral

+- 4. Agree

+- 5. Strongly agree

+Advocacy Strategy / Capacity

+- a.
+Advocacy to achieve policy change is an organizational priority and is included in your overall strategic plan. \\\\ - b.
+Your organization develops advocacy messages that are evidence based. - c.
+Your organization's advocacy planning includes a goal, objectives, timelines, target audiences, M&E plans, and costs. \\\\ - d.
+Your organization has a monitoring system in place to evaluate its campaigns. - e.
+Your organization is familiar with the country's policymaking process.

+- f.
+Your organization has identified and completed analysis of key decision-makers needed to move the advocacy strategy forward. \\\\ - g.
+In the past, your organization has successfully advocated for road safety policy passage or implementation. \\\\

+Staff Capacity

-Ρle lease agree on a rating for your overall organization in the following areas, using a scale of 1 to 5: 1 = = Strongly disagree 2 = Somewhat disagree 3= Neutral 4= Agree 5= Strongly agree Αc dvocacy Strategy / Capacity a.
-Advocacy to support road safety policy implementation is an organizational priority and is included in your overall strategic plan ٦r b.
-Your organization develops advocacy messages that are evidence based c.
-Your organization's policy implementation planning includes a goal, objectives, timelines, target audience M&E plans, and costs !S d. organization has a monitoring system in place to evaluate its campaigns e.
-Your organization is familiar with the country's policy-making and/or policy implementation process f.
-Your organization has identified and completed analysis of key decision-makers needed to move your implementation objective forward g.
-In the past, your organization has successfully advocated for road safety policy passage or implementation St taff Capacity a.
-Your staff have credible experience in advocacy b.
-Your staff have adequate time to devote to advocacy c.
-Your staff have experience in or knowledge of road safety d.
-Your staff have regulatory drafting capabilities necessary to support an implementation campaign e.
-Your staff have experience designing and running implementation campaign f.
-Your staff have a good working relationship with the media for advocacy purposes g.
-Your staff have capacity to find and use research for evidence-based advocacy h.
-Your staff have experience with direct communication with decision-makers Pa artnerships and External Relations a.
-You consult with partner organizations before advocacy strategies are finalized b.
-Your organization has a relationship with, or access to, key stakeholders or important constituencies c.
-Your organization has access to road safety "champions" who can be message carriers d.
-Your organization has access to road safety "champions" who are also decision-makers, and can assist to move the agenda forward e.
-Your organization has the ability to mobilize people at the community level f.
-Your opinions and expertise of the organization are solicited by media g.
-Your organization is recognized externally for its advocacy expertise Fii inancial Capacity a.
-Your organization's budget allocates resources for advocacy activities and materials b.
-Your organization shares the financial or in-kind cost of advocacy efforts with partner organizations or network members
+- a.
+Your staff have credible experience in advocacy. - b.
+Your staff have adequate time to devote to advocacy. - c.
+Your staff have experience in or knowledge of road safety. - d.
+Your staff have legislative drafting capabilities necessary to support an advocacy campaign. \\\\ - e.
+Your staff have a good working relationship with the media for advocacy purposes. - f.
+Your staff have capacity to find and use research for evidence-based advocacy. - g.
+Your staff have experience with direct communication with policymakers.

+Partnerships and External Relations

+- a.
+You consult with partner organizations before advocacy strategies are finalized. - b.
+Your organization has a relationship with, or access to, key stakeholders or important constituencies. - c.
+Your organization has access to road safety "champions" who can be message carriers. - d.
+Your organization has access to road safety "champions" who are also decision-makers, and can assist to move the agenda forward. \\\\ - e.
+Your organization has the ability to mobilize people at the community level. - f.
+Your opinions and expertise of the organization are solicited by media. - g.
+Your organization is recognized externally for its advocacy expertise.

+Financial Capacity

+- a.
+Your organization's budget allocates resources for advocacy activities and materials. \\\\ - b.
+Your organization shares the financial or in-kind cost of advocacy efforts with partner organizations or network members.

-Once your organization and your core partners have completed the self-assessment, it is best to come together to share the results honestly, begin to identify if your core partnership has any gaps which might affect the success of your campaign, and assign campaign responsibilities.
+Once your organization and your core partners have completed the self-assessment, it is best to come together to share the results honestly and begin to identify if your core partnership has any gaps which might affect the success of your campaign.
 Here are some key questions to help you in your analysis: